Update: Instructions adjusted to account for universal UXtweak snippet – August 31st 2021

 Insert the snippet through Axure Cloud

-Name the new plugin, select Inside <head></head> (this option should already be selected by default) and finally, paste the snippet that we copied from UXtweak into the plugin and confirm the action by pressing Add plugin.
+Name the new plugin, select Inside <head></head> (this option should already be selected by default) and finally, paste the snippet that we copied from UXtweak to the plugin and confirm this action by pressing Add plugin.

 That’s all!
 Let’s start recruiting respondents